CT Culture Lab

 Does the same person need to participate the whole time throughout the two year cohort?

-We do ask for a lead participant to be named in the application, however if staff turnover or calendar conflicts become a challenge contact grants staff for support.
+We do ask for a lead participant to be named in the application, however if staff turnover or calendar conflicts become a challenge, you can switch.
+There will be sessions open to multiple team members to attend.

 Are matching funds required?